 Put a Tag on Your Gym Bag

-Does your doctor say you should you check your blood sugar?
+Does your doctor say you should check your blood sugar?
 Make a reminder for yourself.
-Testing before and after exercise can help you learn how working out affects your levels and can make it easier to avoid dangerous drops.
+To figure out how exercise affects your levels, test before and after you work out.
+These checks can make it easier to avoid dangerous drops.

 Make Insulin Work for Your Lifestyle

-If you’re always on the go and don’t eat at regular times, ask your doctor about rapid-acting insulin or an insulin pump that delivers fast-acting insulin.
+If you’re always on the go and don’t eat at regular times, let your doctor know.
+She may recommend rapid-acting insulin or an insulin pump that delivers fast-acting insulin.
 It typically starts to affect your blood sugar within 5 to 15 minutes.
 It could make things easier.
-This kind of insulin can be taken just before eating.
-Or you can adjust the pump prior to meals, exercise, or a change in your usual activity.
+You can take this kind of insulin just before you eat.
+Or you can adjust the pump before meals or exercise.

 Power Up Your Diet

 Print the American Diabetes Association's list of 10 super foods.
 These foods have a low glycemic index, meaning they're less likely to affect your blood sugar than bread or other foods.
 Post the list on your refrigerator so you see it when you make your grocery list, plan meals, or look in the fridge for something to eat.

 High blood sugar causes your body to lose fluid, and your skin can get dry.
 Drink plenty of water and other liquids to help your skin stay supple and healthy.